 1948 WBKB Schedule Cards

-The first of these cards (Program No. 13) is for the week beginning Sunday, March 28th, 1948 and ending Saturday, April 3rd, 1948.
-Three of the programs listed — Chicago Television Showcase, Jane Foster Comes Home to Call and Junior Jamboree — premiered in October of 1947 “in an effort to liven afternoon looking for women and children” [1].
+The first of these cards (Program No. 13) was for the week beginning Sunday, March 28th, 1948 and ending Saturday, April 3rd, 1948.
+Three of the programs listed–Chicago Television Showcase, Jane Foster Comes Home to Call and Junior Jamboree–premiered in October 1947 “in an effort to liven afternoon looking for women and children” [1].

 Junior Jamboree, of course, was the first stomping ground of what would soon become Kukla, Fran and Ollie.
+Interestingly, a January 1948 card (which can be seen here) does list the show as Kukla, Fran and Ollie.
 Chicago Television Showcase was a talent show for local Chicago performers and Jane Foster Comes Home to Call was an instructional cooking program.

 Tele-Charades was, as the name suggests, a televised charades program, hosted by Ed Roberts.